LarsLive/openvoronoi/README.rst

 Tests
 =====

-Both c++ and python tests are found in src/test/.
+c++ tests are found in src/test/.
 These are run with CTest.
 In the build-directory either "make test" or "ctest" will run all tests.
 You can run only tests that have e.g. "ttt" in the test-name with "ctest -R ttt"
 Currently the tests do not produce any output (png or svg output could be an option?)

 Organization
 ============

 - doc/        has documentation in lyx format, with figures in asymptote format.
             Build a PDF with the CMakeLists.txt in this directory.
-- cpp_examples/ has c++ examples (more needed)
-- python_examples/ has Python examples.
-Many use VTK and VTK's python bindingd for visualization.
 - src/        has the source for the main algorithm
 - src/solvers has vd-vertex solver code
 - src/py      has python wrapping code